mpalourdio/ng-http-loader/README.md

 You can manually show and hide the spinner component if needed.
 You must use the ``SpinnerVisibilityService`` for this purpose.

-Sometimes, when manually showing the spinner, an http request can be performed in background, and when finished, the spinner would automagically disappear.
+Sometimes, when manually showing the spinner, an http request could be performed in background, and when finished, the spinner would automagically disappear.

 **For this reason, when calling ``SpinnerVisibilityService#show()``, it prevents the http interceptor from being triggered unless you explicitly call ``SpinnerVisibilityService#hide()``.**